 Michigan has more lighthouses than any other state in the country.
 And no wonder, with almost 3300 miles of shoreline along the four of the Great Lakes, they were needed, and are still used, to keep the waters safe.
 Now, even though there are GPS and other electronic navigational aids, many of them are still active.
 The state has 129 lighthouses, out of over 200 on all of the Great Lakes.
-And they are scattered along the shorelines, or are placed on islands, or on shoals.
-They are all unique in shape and often have interesting history.
-And this is what make exploring Michigan lighthouses fun!
+They are scattered along the shorelines or are placed on islands or shoals.
+They are all unique in shape and often have an interesting history.
+And this is what makes exploring Michigan lighthouses fun!

 Michigan Lighthouses